antevens/boatcontrol/README.md

 Raspberry Pi (RPi) Zero is mated it will add 400 Milliwatts, a fully fledged RPi 4 with all the bells and whistles will add up to 3.4 Watts, a Jetson Xavier NX will bring the total to 10-15 Watts depending on configuration.
-Jumpers are provided where applicable to disable LEDs to reduce power consumtion when idle.
+Jumpers are provided where applicable to disable LEDs to reduce power consumption when idle.

 Effort was taken to make the boards as reliable as possible and enable them to be operated in emergencies and under failure conditions.
 All circuits can be